quanghuy1242/docser/README.md

 # Docser

 A web scraping MCP server that converts web pages to markdown using headless browser automation.
-There should be tons of other tools, but I wanted to do this myself.
+There should be tons of other tools, but I wanted to do this myself, locally, without relying on third-party APIs.
+I have tried to use CDP, but it was too limited and unstable for complex pages.
+So I built this using Playwright of WebKit, less heavy than Chromium.

 ## Quick Install